EoghannIrving/mindloom/README.md

 curl -X POST 'http://localhost:8000/plan?mode=next_task'
 ```
 When `mode=plan`, the response is stored in `data/morning_plan.yaml` and its
-recommendations are surfaced on `/daily-tasks` through inline reason notes.
+recommendations are surfaced on the home page through inline reason notes.
 Tasks with an `energy_cost` higher than your latest logged energy are removed
 before generating the prompt.
 Using `template=plan_intensity_selector`
 returns a task selection based on the chosen intensity, while